aditya-raghavan/pvcTestRig/README.md

-All Textfiles will be stored at "C:\modelTextFiles"
+All Textfiles will be stored at "C:\pvcTestRigData"

 # pvcTestRig